An interview with Professor Tim Lenton by Dean Groman of Good Coaching. Interview first published on The Inspirer, a solutions journalism platform.

 Regarding James Lovelock, I read that you said “We need Jim Lovelock’s way of thinking now more than ever if we are to get out of a climate and ecological crisis of our own making.”
 For people who may not have had the chance to know or listen to James Lovelock, could you tell me a bit more about what you mean when you talk about his “way of thinking” and why this type of thinking is so vital, no more than ever?

-James Lovelock’s work was centred on the Gaia hypothesis – a new understanding of the earth as a living organism where all elements are tied together in a self-regulating system.
+James Lovelock’s work was centered on the Gaia hypothesis – a new understanding of the earth as a living organism where all elements are tied together in a self-regulating system.
 It is, in essence, a life-support system.
-And we have been trashing it !
+And we have been trashing it!
 We need to find productive ways of escaping this ecological mess, to nurture innovation so we can get out trouble.

 At your life’s end, what accomplishment will you be happy with?